Prevention and Response Training for the Minnesota Lodging Industry

 Q: Are the training materials available in other languages?

-A: We are currently working on translating the materials to other languages.
-If you have an immediate need for materials in other languages, please contact Caroline Palmer (firstname.lastname@example.org) or Beatriz Menanteau (email@example.com).
+A: The MN Hotel Training Package is now offered in Spanish, Hmong and Somali in addition to English.
+If you have a need for materials in other languages, please contact Caroline Palmer (email@example.com) or Beatriz Menanteau (firstname.lastname@example.org).

 Q: Do I have to give this training every year?

 A: Yes.
 It is an annual requirement tied to licensure.
-MDH will offer an updated package each year on November 1.
+Updates made to the package will be provided by November 1 of each year.

 Q: Can we replace the MDH training with our own training materials?